pacalabre/powstash/readme.md

 git ignore --done
 Write Models --done
 Add Mongo --done
-Create Databases (Users, saved resorts)    --created Users, need to create saved resorts Create and attach Sign Up button to database --done Create and attach Log In page
+Create Databases (Users, saved resorts)    --done Create and attach Sign Up button to database --done Create and attach Log In page
-Create and Style sign up page --created, not styled
+Create and Style sign up page -- done

 If signed in, you see menu, if not you see sign up / login Add ability to add resorts to My Resorts
 Add ability to remove resorts from my resorts